slotix/dbconvert-streams-website/docs/guide/install.md

 You could manually download the zip file matching your systems architecture, and unzip it.
 You could also use curl to download a specific version.

-The example below shows how to download version 1.0.0 of the DBConvert Stream for Linux AMD64:
+The example below shows how to download version 1.0.0 of the DBConvert Streams for Linux AMD64:

 ```bash
 curl -L https://dbconvert.com/downloads/dbs/v1.0.0/dbs-v1.0.0-linux-amd64.zip -o dbs.zip
 ```

-> Please refer to [DBS Releases](/dbs-releases) page to download the latest version of DBConvert Stream for your platform.
+> Please refer to [DBS Releases](/dbs-releases) page to download the latest version of DBConvert Streams for your platform.

 ### Unzip.